-- Area with wood land distributed by Christmas trees, non-wooded land and temporarily non wooded land. - Production of Christmas trees and decorative greenery - The felling distributed by tree species and items.
-An important detail is the distinction between timber and firewood. - Sales of beech tree and conifer.
+Area with wood land distributed by tree species, including Christmas trees, non-wooded land and temporarily non wooded land.
+Production of Christmas trees and decorative greenery The felling distributed by tree species and items.
+An important detail is the distinction between timber and firewood.
+Sales of beech tree and conifer.